-The existing wastewater collection system collects wastewater through a series of sanitary sewer mains within the Town of Minturn, and a single wastewater interceptor line parallels Hwy 24 to Dowd Junction.
+The existing wastewater collection system collects wastewater through a series of sanitary sewer mains within the Town of Minturn, and a single wastewater interceptor line parallels US Highway 24 to Dowd Junction.
 At Dowd Junction there is a wastewater lift station that pumps wastewater to the Avon Wastewater Treatment Plant.
 The Dowd Junction lift station is currently the limiting point for wastewater service to the Town of Minturn.
 ERWSD will be replacing this lift station with completion scheduled for 2023.

-The new lift station has been sized to accommodate up to 1750 SFEs from the Town of Minturn, and this includes the service area of Dowd Junction area, Battle Mountain, or any other future development along the Hwy 24 corridor.
+The new lift station has been sized to accommodate up to 1750 SFEs from the Town of Minturn, and this includes the service area of Dowd Junction area, Battle Mountain, or any other future development along the US Highway 24 corridor.
 Otherwise, the Avon Wastewater Treatment Plant does not have any other limitation to serve the Town of Minturn, and additional SFEs would be purchased with future development.

 The ERWSD is currently working on an updated wastewater collection system master plan.
-The master plan update will review collection system capacity, including if upgrades may be required for the existing interceptor line along Hwy 24.
+The master plan update will review collection system capacity, including if upgrades may be required for the existing interceptor line along US Highway 24.
 Other smaller sanitary sewer mains in the Town of Minturn may need to be upsized, extended to new development areas, or replaced to reduce Inflow & Infiltration (I&I) within the Town.
 According to the ERWSD, there are existing I&I issues within the Town, and replacement or repairs to older sanitary sewer mains may be needed to improve capacity in the pipe system.
-The Town should coordinate with ERWSD to ensure that Minturn's wastewater systems are thoroughly assessed, and needs are addressed.
+An I&I study is recommended to be completed by the Town to identify problem areas in the wastewater collection system and start prioritizing repairs to reduce I&I.